5. |

 Structure

-- There are five sets of steps leading down from the Promenade to
+There are five sets of steps leading down from the Promenade

-the beach.
+to the beach.
 There are a few metal handrails.
-At one side
+At one

-of each flight of steps there is a sloping ramp, which descends on
+side of each flight of steps there is a sloping ramp, which

-the same gradient as the steps.
-The concrete of steps and
+descends on the same gradient as the steps.
+The concrete of

-ramps is mainly in poor condition.
-But most seriously, there
+steps and ramps is mainly in poor condition.
+But most

-area, this could be lethal.
-The concrete is the same colour
+familiar with the area, this could be lethal.
+The concrete is

-on ramp as on steps, and there are no marks indicating where the
+the same colour on ramp as on steps, and there are no marks

-- Many years ago, the promenade was protected from the elements by
+Many years ago, the promenade was protected from the elements

 I think this has done its job, but over the years some